-Try to open the same webpage in a different web browser, if “this webpage has a redirect loop” error persists, then it is a server level problem.
+Try to open the same webpage in a different web browser, if the “this webpage has a redirect loop” error persists, then it is a server-level problem.

-If you have web development knowledge and looking redirect loop problem, then I double check your .htaccess file.
-There may be a cyclic or many redirection codes.
-Take a backup of this .htaccess file and recreate it step by step, and check if webpages are working properly.
+If you have web development knowledge and looking redirect loop problem, then I double-check your .htaccess file.
+There may be acyclic or many redirection codes.
+Take a backup of this .htaccess file recreate it step by step, and check if webpages are working properly.

-I believe this post would help you to solve “this webpage has a redirect loop” error.
-If you have any question, please send your comments.
+I believe this post would help you to solve the “this webpage has a redirect loop” error.
+If you have any questions, please send your comments.
 I will help you.